yidong72/reasoning-gym/GALLERY.md

 Example 1:
 Question: Consider these statements:
 1. No students are humans
-2. No humans are chefs
+2. All humans are chefs

 Does it logically follow that:
-No students are chefs?
+All students are chefs?
 (Answer Yes or No)
-Answer: Yes
+Answer: No
-Metadata: {'premise1': 'No students are humans', 'premise2': 'No humans are chefs', 'conclusion': 'No students are chefs', 'is_valid': True}
+Metadata: {'premise1': 'No students are humans', 'premise2': 'All humans are chefs', 'conclusion': 'All students are chefs', 'is_valid': False}

 Example 2:
 Question: Consider these statements:
-1. Some children are not animals
+1. All children are animals
-2. Some animals are doctors
+2. No animals are doctors

 Does it logically follow that:
-All children are doctors?
+Some children are not doctors?
 (Answer Yes or No)
 Answer: Yes
-Metadata: {'premise1': 'Some children are not animals', 'premise2': 'Some animals are doctors', 'conclusion': 'All children are doctors', 'is_valid': True}
+Metadata: {'premise1': 'All children are animals', 'premise2': 'No animals are doctors', 'conclusion': 'Some children are not doctors', 'is_valid': True}

 Example 3:
 Question: Consider these statements: